AndreaFavero71/pio_stepper_control/README.md

 <br><br>

 ## Showcasing video:
-Showcase objective: Having the stepper motor stopping at the same position is was at the start.<br>
+Showcase objective: Having the stepper motor stopping at the same position it was at the start.<br>

 In the video the stepper motor:
  - makes 52800 steps in total.